cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-product-add-ons/README.txt

 3. YITH WooCommerce Product Add-Ons in "Single Prodcut" page

 == Changelog ==

+= 1.5.33 – Released on 21 December 2020 =

+* New: Support for WordPress 5.6
+* New: Support for WooCommerce 4.8
+* Update: YITH Plugin Framework
+* Fix: Minor bugs

 = 1.5.32 – Released on 11 November 2020 =